sbelharbi/ah-challenge-abaw10/README.md

 ```

 If you want to participate in the **AH Recognition Challenge**, you should follow the below procedure for registration.
-Your registration is an automatic request of the *BAH* dataset cited above.
+Your registration is an automatic request of the *BAH* dataset cited above needed for training.
 Once we receive your resigration, we will send you access details for the *BAH* dataset.

 The registration consists in filling a form and signing a End-User License Agreement (EULA) to be uploaded in the form.